Vectorface/dunit/README.md

     path instead of looking in your local folder for `.dunitconfig`.
 * `-i "image1 image2"` - `dunit` will only run against the specified images.
 * `--version` - displays the current version.
+* `-p` - pulls the latest version of all the docker images

 #### Examples: